2025 Solar Incentives Guide for Coalinga, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

-The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over the years between 26-30%.
+The ITC was originally for 30% of the total cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+The total cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 State & Local Solar Incentives